The pseudo-fundamental group-scheme: Preliminaries

-\begin{corollary} Given two objects $(Y_i,G_i,y_i)$ in $\mathcal{G}(X)'$, $i=1, 2$, there exists an object $(Y_3,G_3,y_3)\,\in\,\mathcal{G}(X)'$ with morphisms $(Y_3,G_3,y_3)\to (Y_i,G_i,y_i)$, for $i=1, 2$. \end{corollary} \proof It is sufficient to consider $(Y_1\times_X Y_2,G_1\times_k G_2,y_1\times_k y_2)$ and then to take a Galois triple contained in it following Proposition \ref{propOldRed2}. \endproof
+\begin{corollary} Given two objects $(Y_i,G_i,y_i)$ in $\mathcal{G}(X)'$, $i=1, 2$, there exists an object $(Y_3,G_3,y_3)\,\in\,\mathcal{G}(X)'$ with morphisms $(Y_3,G_3,y_3)\to (Y_i,G_i,y_i)$, for $i=1, 2$. \end{corollary} \proof It is sufficient to consider $(Y_1\times_X Y_2,G_1\times_S G_2,y_1\times_k y_2)$ and then to take a Galois triple contained in it following Proposition \ref{propOldRed2}. \endproof

 \begin{remark} Note that in the proof of Proposition \ref{propOldRed2} we have not used any property of finite group schemes.
-Therefore instead of finite group scheme torsors we can work with finite type group scheme torsors which is in fact a much larger category.
-We denote the corresponding categories as $\mathcal{P}^{\text{alg}}(X)$, $Pro-\mathcal{P}^{\text{alg}}(X)$, $\mathcal G^{\text{alg}}(X)$, $\mathcal G^{\text{alg}}(X)'$ respectively.
-Under these definitions the proof of Proposition \ref{propOldRed2} goes through exactly in similar fashion, hence the Corollary \ref{corOldRed2}. \end{remark}
+Therefore instead of working with $\mathcal{P}(X)$ we can work with $\mathcal{P}^{\text{alg}}(X)$ and the proof of Proposition \ref{propOldRed2} goes through exactly in similar fashion, hence the Corollary \ref{corOldRed2}. \end{remark}